Tropical Andes: Research

 Further research is also processed on looking into the decrease in avian populations, focusing in hotspots due to its massive diversity.
 The study focuses in Endemic Bird Areas or EBAs in order to understand why they become extinct and possible conservation plans.
 As of 2003 there were 218 EBAs, with over 30 percent of bird species threatened.
 EBAs located in hotspots interfere with many human activities, leading to habitat loss in 51 percent of EBAs.
 According to the article's chart, five EBAs with habitat loss are located in the Tropical Andes.
 By studying the effect of human activities on EBAs that are losing avian populations, plans to help the future of other EBAs are possible.
 Their results showed that if a species has habitat specificity and is large in size, the chance of extinction increases.
 Habitat loss will impact those with habitat specificity greatly.
 Conservation goals need to look into human activities and the bird's habitat specificity in order to make a positive impact.

 An example of research on a specific threatened species in the Tropical Andes is the rare Tremarctos ornatus, also known as Andean (or spectacled) bears.
 Two males were captured, and radio collars were attached in order to track and study their habits and movement.
 They portrayed similar patterns compared to many other bear species.
 These findings contrasted with the belief of spectacled bears being nocturnal and no change in patterns between seasons because only slight change in temperature.
 The radio collars proved these spectacled bears to be diurnal.
 The bears were in motion from sunrise to sunset with periods of rest in between.
 There was a small change in level of activity between seasons, with an increase during the dry season.
 Due to the technology of radio collars, hypotheses about these bears were tested.
 By knowing their habitat and lifestyle, we can better understand and help threatened species.

 Rich diversity

 The Tropical Andes is said to be the most diverse of the world's scientific hotspots of diversity.
 The journal Nature contained an article by Norman Myers comparing the 25 hotspots with land and species in 2000.
 At the time, the Tropical Andes was recorded to have 45,000 plant species with the next closest hotspots recorded to have 25,000 plant species.
-Actually a sixth of all plant species can reside in the Tropical Andes.
+In fact, a sixth of all plant species can be found in the Tropical Andes.
 The Tropical Andes also has the most endemic plant species at 20,000, while the next hotspot contains 15,000.
 The Tropical Andes has a lot of land compared to other hotspots but is not the largest.
-That the large land area shows the Tropical Andes can provide biodiversity with a diverse landscape.